Skip to main content

 Requirements

-Here are a few things to note before getting started:
+Here are few things to note before getting started:

-• You must publish the container to a public container registry that is accessible from the Bacalhau network
+1. Container Registry: Ensure that the container is published to a public container registry that is accessible from the Bacalhau network.

-• Bacalhau supports only images that match the architecture of the host node.
-Typically, most nodes run linux/amd64 so containers in arm64 format are not able to run.
+2. Architecture Compatibility: Bacalhau supports only images that match the host node's architecture.
+Typically, most nodes run on linux/amd64, so containers in arm64 format are not able to run.

 You can check to see a list of example public containers used by the Bacalhau team